kerondwarf55/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also suggests that as technology advances, so too does the potential for user error, making it increasingly difficult for programmers to stay one step ahead.

+# 2023-11-27
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of user behavior and the potential for errors or misuse.
+It serves as a reminder to continually strive for improvement and adaptability in our programming practices.